 How To Get Amazing Smartphone Travel Photos

 It’s no secret to anyone who knows me that I love taking photos.
 As a kid I went through probably hundreds of disposable cameras and Polaroid packs, and I eventually abandoned engineering school for an art degree.
 The past few years I’ve been fortunate enough to be able to travel quite a bit, and I always go into my trips with the very best of photographic intentions.
 Unfortunately, it didn’t take much time to discover that I hate lugging around heavy cameras and lenses, and didn’t take nearly as many photos as I wanted to.
 If I have to make a choice between enjoying my trip or taking awesome pictures, having fun wins every time!
+Aside from taking photos, you can use up the time to unwind and play games on your phone on sites such as 벳무브.

 Needless to say, I think smartphone cameras are one of the greatest inventions of all time.
 I rarely print my photos anymore, so a bag full of camera gear sort of feels like overkill.
 My past couple trips I left my ‘real’ cameras at home as an experiment in packing light.
 Just as I hoped, I ended up with more photos than ever!
 Going from a dedicated, full manual control camera to a smartphone can be a bit tricky, so I put together a few things I’ve learned about squeezing the best travel photos out of your phone camera.